Health System: IHSS Public Authority (5800P)

 Number of Days to Get IHSS Services

-Average Number of Days it for an IHSS Recipient to Hire a Registry Caregiver
+Average Number of Days it Takes for an IHSS Recipient to Hire a Registry Caregiver

-Since fiscal year 2016-17 there has been a 40 percent increase in the number of IHSS recipients without caregiver resources who are being served by the Registry.
+Since FY 2016-17 there has been a 40 percent increase in the number of IHSS recipients without caregiver resources who are being served by the Registry.
 In addition, with the termination of our IHSS contract-mode of service, difficult to serve IHSS recipients are now being referred to the Registry.
-The combination of an increased workload and more challenging population to serve has increased the number of days it takes for an IHSS recipient to hire a Registry provider, yet we were able to meet the target of 13 days for fiscal year 2017-18.
+The combination of an increased workload and more challenging population to serve has increased the number of days it takes for an IHSS recipient to hire a Registry provider, yet we were able to meet the target of 10 days for the first 6 months of FY 2018-19.

 - Provide workshops to improve job readiness of IHSS providers.